-Tuberculous peritonitis is a result of peritoneal involvement with tuberculosis.
+Tuberculous peritonitis is a result of peritoneal involvement in tuberculosis.
 It is frequently seen in association with other forms of gastrointestinal tuberculosis 6.

-Tuberculosis is usually confined to the respiratory system, but may involve any organ system, particularly in those who are immunocompromised 1.
+Tuberculosis is usually confined to the respiratory system but may involve any organ system, particularly in immunocompromised patients 1.

 Tuberculous peritonitis is divided into three types:

 - wet type: commonest (~90%) 1

 Of note, there is considerable overlap between the three types.